Jerry Lawler: Smoky Mountain and various feuds (1994–1996)

 In late 1994 and early 1995, Lawler wrestled briefly in Smoky Mountain Wrestling (SMW) while still continuing to commentate sporadically for the WWF.
 During his absences, Shawn Michaels filled in for him as color commentator on Monday Night Raw.
 He defeated Tony Anthony for the promotion's top title in January 1995.
 Lawler was the last SMW Heavyweight Champion defeating Brad Armstrong on Boxing Day 1995.
 The promotion closed its doors on December 30.

 By 1996, Lawler wrestled occasionally on WWF Superstars where he would take on jobbers while holding a microphone in the ring to, essentially, "do the commentary on (his) very own matches" while occasionally serving as the official cornerman for Isaac Yankem D.D.S.
-After a brief feud with The Ultimate Warrior, Lawler began feuding with Jake Roberts after making fun of Roberts' real life drug and alcohol problems.
+After a brief feud with Ultimate Warrior, Lawler began feuding with Jake Roberts after making fun of Roberts' real life drug and alcohol problems.
 The two met in a match at SummerSlam 1996, which Lawler won.
 After the match, Lawler poured Jim Beam whiskey down Roberts' throat.

 Afterwards, he feuded with Mark Henry, which the two meet at In Your House 10: Mind Games which Henry won.